“Nothing would be more tiresome than eating and drinking if God had not made them a pleasure as well as a necessity.”

 - 5 cups frozen raspberries

 - 6 tablespoons tapioca starch

 - 1/4 teaspoon salt

 - Place the jars of coconut oil, coconut butter and raw honey in a pan with very hot water in order to let them soften.

-- To make the filling, combine the raw honey, coconut butter, coconut oil, and frozen raspberries in a saucepan on low heat.
+- Make the Filling: Combine the raw honey, coconut butter, coconut oil, and frozen raspberries in a saucepan on low heat.
 Stir until the raspberries are no longer frozen and the mixture is warm, about 5 minutes.
-Transfer to a blender and add the tapioca starch, vanilla extract, and salt.
+Transfer to a blender and add the tapioca starch, vanilla, and salt.
 Blend on high for about a minute, until completely mixed.
 Pour carefully into the spring-form pan on top of the crust.

 - Set in the refrigerator undisturbed for at least 12 hours to allow the cake to cool and completely harden.
 When it is solid, carefully remove the spring-form pan.
 Decorate the top of the cake with thick flake coconut chips and fresh raspberries.

 More Delicious Recipes & Resources